Cleveland vs. Columbus

 Buying Power

-A $100,000 salary in Cleveland has the same purchasing power as $105,882 in Columbus — based on each city's cost of living index.
+A $100,000 salary in Cleveland has the same purchasing power as $105,882 in Columbus— based on each city's cost of living index.

 Housing

 Homes in Columbus are 51% cheaper (-$90,000 less).
-That's a significant down payment and monthly payment difference.
+That's a meaningful down-payment and monthly-payment difference.

 Renting

-Renting in Cleveland saves you $249/month — $2,988 per year.
+Renting in Cleveland saves $249/month — $2,988 per year.
 Median rent: $950/mo in Cleveland vs $1,199/mo in Columbus.

 Property Taxes

-On a median-priced home, Cleveland owners pay roughly $2,800/year in property taxes vs $4,240/year in Columbus.
+On a median-priced home, Cleveland owners pay roughly $2,800/year vs $4,240/year in Columbus.
 Rates are comparable.

 Local Earnings